rxhl/rgql/README.md

 RGQL is a social media platform with features including:

-- Register and login
+- Register and login (JWT auth)
-- Add/Edit/Delete posts
+- Add/Edit/Delete posts (Context API)
 - Like/Unlike posts
 - Comment on posts
 - Deployed on Heroku/Netlify